OuCodes/HigherDOSE-Dashboards/config/README.md

 # `config/` — Environment-Specific Configuration Files

-This directory stores **non-code artefacts** that adjust how the HigherDOSE analysis toolkit connects to external services.
+This directory stores **non-code artefacts** that adjust how the GrowthKit tooling connects to external services.
 Unlike the Python package in `src/`, everything here is **deployment-specific** and _may_ contain secrets.

 > ⚠️ **Never commit production credentials**.
 Keep API keys, OAuth tokens, and